Inyanyanel/SQL_petail_sales_performance/README.md

 ### Tools used
 ---

-- Excel - Used to clean, transform, analyse and visualisation.
+- SQL - Used to clean, transform and analyse data.

 ### Data preparation
 ---